kwebio/kweb-docs/state.rst

 Kweb makes use of the `observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`_, through the `KVar <https://jitpack.io/com/github/kwebio/core/0.3.15/javadoc/io.kweb.state/-k-var/index.html>`_ class.

-A KVar can contain a value of any type, which can change over time.
-For example:
+A KVar can contain a value of any type, which can change over time, for example:

 .. code-block:: kotlin